<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 Moreover, the two laws differ in their enforcement mechanisms.
 The CHRA is enforced by the Canadian Human Rights Commission, which investigates complaints and brings cases to the Canadian Human Rights Tribunal.
 In contrast, the Accessibility Directorate of Ontario enforces the AODA and can impose fines for non-compliance.

-Regarding accessibility standards, both the CHRA and the AODA reference the Web Content Accessibility Guidelines (WCAG).
+Regarding accessibility standards, both the Accessibility for Ontarians with Disabilities Act (AODA) and the Canadian Human Rights Act (CHRA) reference the Web Content Accessibility Guidelines (WCAG).
 However, the AODA mandates compliance with WCAG 2.0 Level AA for all public websites and web content, whereas the CHRA does not have specific technical requirements.

 The Accessibility for Ontarians with Disabilities Act (AODA) applies to all individuals, organizations, and businesses in Ontario, including public, private, and non-profit organizations.
 It applies to all levels of government, including municipalities, universities, and schools.

-In terms of specific requirements, the AODA has different compliance deadlines for different types of organizations.
+AODA compliance requirements have different deadlines for different types of organizations.
 Large organizations with 50 or more employees had to comply with the accessibility standards by January 1, 2014, while small organizations with fewer than 50 employees had until January 1, 2017.
 Public sector organizations, such as hospitals and schools, had to comply with the accessibility standards by January 1, 2016.

 The AODA also applies to organizations that provide goods or services to people in Ontario, regardless of where the organization is based.
 For example, a company based in another province or country that sells products to customers in Ontario would be required to comply with the AODA.

 • The customer service standard requires organizations to provide accessible customer service to people with disabilities.
-This includes providing alternate formats for information, such as braille, large print, and audio formats.
+AODA compliance here means, among other things, providing alternate formats for information, such as Braille, large print, and audio formats.

 • The transportation standard requires that public transportation be accessible, including buses, subways, and trains.